dart-lang/site-www/src/_guides/environment-declarations.md

-Each of the `fromEnvironment` constructors require the name or key of the environment declaration key-value pair, as well as an optional `defaultValue` override that is used when a declaration wasn't defined.
+Each of the `fromEnvironment` constructors require the name or key of the environment declaration key-value pair, as well as an optional `defaultValue` override that is used when a declaration wasn't defined or the specified value cannot be parsed as the expected type.

-For example, if you only want to log messages only when the environment declaration `DEBUG` is set to `true`:
+For example, if you only want to log messages when the environment declaration `DEBUG` is set to `true`:

 <?code-excerpt "misc/lib/development/environment_declarations.dart (debug-log)"?>